-As all of you know, SSC has predetermined format for its entire tier-I exams.
-Although, most of the candidates used to feel very confident about their success in tier-I as question paper is quite simple and familiar, yet there are some facts which can be very helpful & assisting during your SSC exam's preparation.
+As you know, SSC has its predetermined exam format for all SSC tier-I exams.
+Although, most of the candidates used to feel very confident to their success in tier-I because the questions remain quite simple and familiar.
+Still, there are some facts which will be very helpful & assisting during your SSC exam's preparation.
 You can find the last minute tips for SSC exam's preparation by clicking the given link- Last minute tips for SSC CGL preparation.

 Myths and facts related to SSC Exam

-Myth 1: Questions are not iterated in the SSC Exams?
+Myth 1: Same questions are iterated in the SSC Exams?

-Fact: It is obvious that Mathematics section is very clumsy and time-consuming because most of the questions in Quant section require a lot of practice of solving the complex calculations.
+Fact: It is obvious that Mathematics section comprised of very technical and time-consuming questions because most of the questions in this section require a rigorous practice in solving the complex calculations.
 Many students believe that it is almost impossible to score good marks without using tricks and shortcuts.
-But in our opinion, concepts of these questions is very meaningful along the shortcut tricks in this context.
+But in reality, concepts of these questions are very important instead of shortcut tricks.

-Myth 3: Current Affairs or latest news is worthless in SSC exams
+Myth 3: Current Affairs or latest news is worthless for SSC exams

 Myth 4: GK section is very vast and uncertain to cover?

-Fact: This myth generally bothers those candidates, who don’t know about the Pattern of GK section.
-If you go through the last 4-5 year question papers, then you will find that a few questions have been repeated several times in the prospective exam. e.g. repeated questions on The Firsts in India, Constitutional Articles & Amendments, Folk dances, Chemicals, Important dates, Awards and current affairs.
-Evaluation can give you scoring strategy in SSC CGL.
+Fact: This myth generally bothers those candidates, who don’t know about the question's pattern of GK section.
+If you go through the question papers of last 4-5 years, you will find that a few questions had been repeated in the SSC exams.
+For example, you can find repeated questions on the first's in India, constitutional articles & amendments, folk dances, chemicals, important dates, awards and etc. Hence, we can say that GK section require a efficient strategy to prepare.

-Myth 5: Comprehension questions should be left as these takes a lot of time to solve and the score in this section remains unpredictable?
+Myth 5: English Comprehension questions should be left as these takes a lot of time to solve and the score in this section remains unpredictable?

-Fact: Assumption about leaving this section can save time to solve other questions is quite impractical.
-The best strategy that can be adopted is to read comprehension with speed & make a summary out of it.
-Hence, you can easily score 5-10 marks.
-It is all about memorizing the important events and facts in the comprehension.
+Fact: Assumption about leaving this section to save your time in solving other questions is quite an impractical approach.
+The best strategy that can be adopted is to read comprehension with speed & make rational summary out of it so that you can easily add a score of 5-10 marks in your grand total.
+It is all about memorizing the important events and facts from the comprehension.

 Myth 6: Grammar is necessary to score good marks in exam?

-Myth 7: Knowledge of typically higher Mathematics is needed?
+Myth 7: Practice of higher Mathematics is needed?

-Fact: Few of the candidates think that graduation is required to be eligible for appearing in the SSC CGL online test.
-Hence, higher mathematics would be required for tackling Quantitative section.
-But the fact is that It's clearly mentioned by SSC that "Questions in Maths will be of 10th standard and Questions in English will be of 10+2 level".
+Fact: A few candidates think that graduation is required to be eligible for appearing in the SSC CGL online test.
+Hence, higher mathematics would be required for tackling quantitative questions.
+But the fact is that SSC has clearly mentioned in its notification that "Questions in Maths will be of 10th to 12th standard and questions in English section will be of 10+2 level".
 However, you may find slightly difficult Maths questions in Tier-2 Exam.
 So, it is advised that you should made false assumptions in your mind.

 Myth 8: Marks above 50% in Tier-I is enough to qualify?

 Fact: Till 2015, the cut off marks has never crossed the statistics of 103 for General, 90 for OBC and 80 for SC/ST out of 200 marks.
-But, it is obvious if you are successful in scoring higher marks, then job guarantee can be assured.
+But, it is obvious if you become successful in attaining high marks, then there will be high chances of getting selected.